Vyral/jerry-van-leeuwen/_posts/2020-04-13-march-real-estate-market-update.md

 {% include youtube.html %}

-The latest numbers are in for our real estate market for March 2020.
-Although we had a strong start to the month, the declaration of a global pandemic certainly put a bit of a damper on things. **Here are the latest stats and how they compare to what we saw during the same time period in 2019:**
+The latest numbers are in for our real estate market in March 2020.
+Although we had a strong start to the month, the declaration of a global pandemic certainly put a bit of a damper on things. **Here are the latest stats and how they compare to what we saw during the same period in 2019:**

 * 577 homes were sold (up 13.1%) for an average price of $583,000 (up 15.3%)
 * 864 homes were listed (up 7.6%)